SashaD826/Portfolio/README.md

   **Goal:** A user-friendly Python application that delivers personalized book recommendations based on a user's favorite book.
 The highly tunable system features robust error handling for invalid inputs.

-  **Obstacles:** The dataset is relatively large, the same book can have variations in its book titles.
+  **Challenge:** The dataset is relatively large, the same book can have variations in its book titles.

    - Python code: [`Book Recommender`](https://github.com/SashaD826/Portfolio/blob/main/book_recommender2.ipynb)